VelinovVasil/vending-machine/README.md

 ## Features

-- CRUD operations for the products.
+- Responsive React interfaces for vending and product management.
+- In-memory product CRUD with validation, pagination, and soft deletion.
-- Vending operations - coin insertion, product buying, order reset.
+- Vending operations for coin selection, product purchase, exact change, and transaction reset.
+- A read-only external mock API that supplies the initial catalog.

 ## Accepted Currency and Coins